 Objective Activities Duration Academic Performance To improve the performance of the students in the course Travel and Tour Operations with CRS Give more lecture hours for Amadeus apart from the online hours they have and give more exercises or practice sets to fully understood the system. whole semester Knowledge To be able to organize work and analyze it A. Intensify the implementation of Outcomes Based Curriculum (OBE) in all courses specially the professional courses such as Tour Guiding Services and Travel and Tours Operations including Front Office Services.
 B. Communication Skills Seminar From 1st semester of First year until first semester of Second Year.
-5 days Skills To enhance the students skills in actual job setting A. Training/ seminar on the specific area to be assigned to each traineeB.
-NC II Certification from TESDA Travel and Tour Operations 5 days each program 1 day Attitude To become reliable and imbues a sense of responsibility in handling Seminar on Improvement of Attitude or Discuss the Ways to Improve Attitude during the Orientation before deployment 2 days the tasks assigned to students problems and difficulties
+5 days Skills To enhance the students skills in actual job setting A. Training/ seminar on the specific area to be assigned to each trainee B. NC II Certification from TESDA Travel and Tour Operations 5 days each program 1 day

+Attitude To become reliable and imbues a sense of responsibility in handling the tasks assigned to students Seminar on Improvement of Attitude or Discuss the Ways to Improve Attitude during the Orientation before deployment 2 days Personality To be able to exercise self confidence and comfortable in airing problems and difficulties with supervisor Personality Development Seminar Or Interpersonal Skills Seminar 2 days